betaflight/betaflight.com/docs/development/manufacturer/manufacturer-design-guidelines.md

 ## 3.2 Resource Selection Considerations

 - Betaflight does not support sharing devices on the SPI bus which is blocking excution and results in bad performance.
 Mainly sharing MAX7456 and blackbox generates support issues.
-- Optimal motors assignment would use the same channel requiring only one DMA channel used for dshot telemetry with bitbang enabled.
+- Optimal motor assignment would use the same channel each four motors requiring only one DMA channel used for dshot telemetry with bitbang enabled.
-- Do not use advanced timers 1 or 8 for anything other then motors.
+- Do not use advanced timers 1 or 8 for anything other than motors.

 ### 3.2.1 Assigning Resource by Priority